Infant and Early Childhood Mental Health Consultant - Sign On Bonus

 appropriate mental health activities and philosophies.

-Ability to identify key signs, symptoms, impact and manifestations
+- Ability to identify key signs, symptoms, impact and

-Demonstrated knowledge of human development and how people can be
+- Demonstrated knowledge of human development and how people can

-Demonstrated understanding of how behaviors, including those that
+- Demonstrated understanding of how behaviors, including those

 meet the needs of the childcare providers and families that we

-Demonstrated competence in serving a culturally diverse population.
+- Demonstrated competence in serving a culturally diverse

-Demonstrated ability to work collaboratively with a diverse
+population.
+Demonstrated ability to work collaboratively with a

-growth in practices that increase racial equity, inclusion,
+professional growth in practices that increase racial equity,

 training and development programs.

-Willingness to examine personal beliefs about and experiences of
+- Willingness to examine personal beliefs about and experiences

 interactions with clients, colleagues, organizations and

-Demonstrated knowledge of self-care strategies and ways to utilize
+- Demonstrated knowledge of self-care strategies and ways to

 Demonstrates a communication style that is open, adaptable,